svishrut93/Distributed-computing/Happy Hospital Project/README.md

 WAR files are not included in the repository because of their large size(>50MB), hence it is imperative to build project using maven. <br>

-Below is the schema used for cassandra database <br> keyspace name = hospital table name = patient.
+Below is the schema used for cassandra database <br> keyspace name = hospital<br>
+table name = patient<br>
 ![alt text](https://github.com/svishrut93/Distributed-computing/blob/master/Happy%20Hospital%20Project/Architecture/Schema.png)

+The folder :ActiveMQConsumer contains all java files to perform 2 actions : Send Email and Analytics.
+Every time an action is performed on the database a message is sent to the 2 queues and corresponding actions are performed.
+The main class for this is called Application.java.

+There is also a PPT relating to the project that is attached for further reference.